geudde/attic-chest/pages/02.season-1/05.meeting-05/19.blossoms/docs.md

 Their fate’s decreed, and every one must die.

 Boast not your talents or your noble birth;
-From earth all come, all must return to earth.
+From Earth all come, all must return to earth.

 Albemarle St. Feb<sup>y</sup> 14th